cesdag/Canon-Project/canonprep and sources.md

 [Ricardian Model](http://www-personal.umich.edu/~alandear/courses/441/handouts/Deardorff-RicardianModel.pdf)

-*Does free trade stimulate economic growth in developing countries?*
-- Jeffrey Frankel and David Romer -  "Does Trade Cause Growth", American Economic Review, June 1999. https://www.aeaweb.org/articles?id=10.1257/aer.89.3.379
-Examine the effects of trade on income.
-A rise of 1% in the ratio of trade to GDP increases income per person by at least 0.5%.
-“Trade appears to raise income by spurring the accumulation of physical and human capital and by increasing output for given levels of capital”.
-Similar result can be observed from within-country trade.
-The data is from the IFS Direction of Trade statistics for 1985, and cover trade among 63 countries.
 - Steven Matusz and David Tarr - "Adjusting to Trade Policy Reform", World Bank Policy Research Working Paper No. 2142, July 1999. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.606.5129&rep=rep1&type=pdf Impact of trade liberalization in developing countries: manufacturing employment increased (except for transition economies, where employment decreased at a slower rate than the ones without trade liberalization), private costs are mostly small, fiscal deficits and inflation decreased.